gorogith/top-linux-command/README.md

 # TOP MARKOTOP LINUX COMMAND

-# Top 100 Linux commands
-Comprehensive list of the top 100 Linux commands with detailed descriptions and usage examples is quite extensive.
-Below is a subset of this list, showcasing some of the most useful commands for both developers and regular users.
-Each command includes a description and examples of its usage.

 ### 1. **ssh**
 SSH (Secure Shell) is used to securely connect to a remote machine.